~ Henry Miller

 A major literary force of the 1950s and a mentor and lover to Anais Nin, he celebrated the self and senses with poetic and graphic realism.
 In breaking the barriers of sexual explicitness, he became a folk hero.
 “There can be no broadening on one’s vision without a corresponding leap of love,” he said.

-Critic Edmund Wilson called Miller's narrative of the lost generation "the epitaph for the whole generation of American writers and artists that migrated to Paris after the war."
-Miller settled in Big Sur, California.
+Critic Edmund Wilson called Miller’s narrative of the lost generation “the epitaph for the whole generation of American writers and artists that migrated to Paris after the war.”
+Miller later settled in Big Sur, California, where the cliffs, ocean, and sky matched his vast inner landscapes.